- The life expectancy of a KitchenAid mixer

 If you live outside the US or Canada, it’s a little more difficult to send your mixer back to Ohio, so it certainly makes sense to use your mixer properly in order to ensure it has a long and trouble-free life.

-Here’s a few suggestions I recommend anyone owns a KitchenAid stand mixer tries to follow, irrespective of where you live.
+Here are a few suggestions I recommend anyone who owns a KitchenAid stand mixer tries to follow, irrespective of where you live.

 Tips or prolonging your mixer’s lifespan